AmanagantiTejasri/L1_Cache_Controller/README.md

 # Finite State Machine

-The cache controller is implemented using a 6 state FSM to handle different cache operations.
-The FSM controls the flow of read/write requests,tag comaparasion,cache misses,refill, write-back and response to the CPU
+The cache controller is implemented using a 6-state FSM to handle different cache operations.
+The FSM controls the flow of read/write requests,tag comaparison,cache misses,refill, write-back and response to the CPU

 * IDLE

-     Controller remains in Idle state till it recieves request from CPU.
+     The controller remains in Idle state until it recieves request from CPU.
      When it recieves,the recieved address is stored to use throughout the operation and FSM moves to TAG_COMPARE(next state)

 * TAG_COMPARE

-     Controller compares the requested address tag with the stored tags of the selected set if tag matches,hit way is updated and fsm moves to RESPOND_CPU state if tag doesnt match,it chooses replacement way(victim block) using LRU policy and FSM moves to MISS state.
+     Controller compares the requested address tag with the stored tags of the selected set.
+     If tag matches,hit way is updated and fsm moves to RESPOND_CPU state.
+     If tag doesnt match,it chooses replacement way(victim block) using LRU policy and FSM moves to MISS state.

 * MISS